kneasle/kneasle.github.io/content/blog/comp-data-1/index.md

   [Wheatley](https://github.com/kneasle/wheatley) for [Ringing Room](https://ringingroom.com),
   [Handbell Stadium](https://handbellstadium.org/) and [Bob](http://www.dinging.co.uk/bob.php) for
   [Ding](http://www.dinging.co.uk/)
-- **Visualisers** of compositions: Programs which _aid_ composers by providing instant truth checking, visualisations of music distribution, etc. but don't try to generate compositions themselves.
-As far as I know, [Jigsaw](/projects/jigsaw) is the only implementation of this idea.

 In some cases, we can piggy-back on other programs (e.g. Wheatley and Handbell Stadium use CompLib's row and call generation), which works OK for these programs as they need network connection to run.